alexmercerind/native-android/README.md

 Just a personal repository to keep Native Android apps made in Kotlin while learning.

-I'm already proficient in Flutter & hopefully maintain many plugin and apps for the community.
+I'm already proficient in Flutter & hopefully maintain few plugin and apps for the community.
 I've started to learn Kotlin & Native Android development to improvise my skills.

 ## Applications